mtaa-rezervi/frontend/README.md

 # frontend
-Front-end for our workspace reservation app
+Frontend for our workspace reservation app